 If you have your own swimming pool, you are one of the lucky ones.
-Here in Phoenix, some people use their swimming pools all year long.
+In Phoenix, some people use their swimming pools all year long.
 Swimming pool maintenance doesn't have to be difficult, but knowing how to properly maintain your pool will make it last longer and be a safer place for family fun.

-12 Common Swimming Pool Maintenance Mistakes
+12 Common Maintenance Mistakes

 - Not checking your pool's chemistry often enough.
 Check the pool's chemistry twice per week in the summer and once per week in the winter.
-By doing this you can make minor adjustments to your water chemistry instead of big adjustments that create a wild up and down graph of activity.
+By doing this, you can make minor adjustments to your water chemistry instead of big adjustments that create a wild up and down graph of activity.

 - Not cleaning the cells in salt water systems (chlorine generators).
 Corroded or calcified cells will produce little chlorine.